Navigate Market Crashes with Retirement in Mind

 - The best way to navigate market crashes is to have a diversified portfolio that does what you need in all market cycles.

-- The Personal Pension and other income annuities provide some of that needed diversification.
+- Income annuities provide some of that needed diversification.

 Times of market upheaval (like what we saw in early February 2018) serve as a stark reminder that the stock market puts real money at risk.
 Just ask those who had invested in banks and subprime mortgage originators around 2008.

-It’s at times like this where we need to navigate market crashes that we tend to get the most interest in the Personal Pension and other income annuities we provide access to.
+It’s at times like this where we need to navigate market crashes that we tend to get the most interest in the income annuities we provide access to.
 All of a sudden a guaranteed (subject to the claims-paying ability of the insurer) paycheck in retirement with returns similar to bonds doesn’t look so bad.